karthikeya-vishnumahanti/Capstone_Project/COLAB_RUN.md

 # Google Colab Runbook

-Open a new Google Colab notebook and run these cells from top to bottom.
+This is the easiest way to run the full project in a Colab notebook without setting up anything locally.
+Just open a new notebook and run each cell in order.

 ## 1. Clone the repository